 It is almost impossible to believe that the award-winning gardens at Newby Hall are cared for by such a small team.
 Nurturing and caring for what is considered to be one of the North’s most beautiful gardens, keeps the gardeners busy every day summer and winter.
 With their combined experience, specialist knowledge and a shared passion for plants, the team brings each part of the garden to a dazzling peak of colour in turn throughout the year.

-Edward Round – Gardener responsible for Sylvia’s Garden, Rose Garden and much, much more.
+Edward Round – Senior Gardener Ed has gardening in his blood and is an incredibly talented plantsman.
+He’s the gardener responsible for Sylvia’s Garden, the Cornus Collection and our Heritage Orchards.
 If you want to know anything about the plants we grow seek him out, he’s the man.

 Nigel Allison – Groundsman who looks after the trees, grass, hedges and machinery (he is also very good at finding the Head Gardeners lost tools, keys etc.).